Discrete and continuum models for the coevolutionary dynamics between CD8+ cytotoxic T lymphocytes and tumour cells: Steady-state and linear-stability analyses of the continuum model equations

 where

 and

-A sufficient condition for the nontrivial steady-state solution given by~\eqref{eq:homsteady} and~\eqref{steady_d} to be driven unstable by perturbations of the form~\eqref{ansatz3} (i.e. for patterns of phenotypic coevolution between tumour cells and CTLs to be formed) is that $B>0$ and/or $C<0$ so that ${\rm Re}(\lambda)>0$.
-In particular, in the case where assumptions~\eqref{cond:thetaeta1} are satisfied and
+A sufficient condition for the nontrivial steady-state solution given by~\eqref{eq:homsteady} and~\eqref{steady_d} to be driven unstable by perturbations of the form~\eqref{ansatz3} (i.e. for patterns of phenotypic coevolution between tumour cells and CTLs to be formed) is that $B>0$ and/or $C<0$ so that ${\rm Re}(\lambda)>0$ for all $x \in \mathcal{I}$.
+In particular, in the case where